yarisvt/tyk-docs/tyk-docs/content/analyse/other-data-stores.md

 ```

 *   `index_name`: The name of the index that all the analytics data will be placed in.
 Defaults to `tyk_analytics`.
 *   `elasticsearch_url`: If sniffing is disabled, the URL that all data will be sent to.
 Defaults to `http://localhost:9200`.
+Note if you are using `https`, you need to change the protocol of `elasticsearch_url` to `https`.
 *   `enable_sniffing`: If sniffing is enabled, the `elasticsearch_url` will be used to make a request to get a list of all the nodes in the cluster, the returned addresses will then be used.
 Defaults to `false`.
 *   `document_type`: The type of the document that is created in Elasticsearch.
 Defaults to `tyk_analytics`.